More science, less violence. Making scientific solutions to gun violence a top priority at Columbia and for the nation

 Columbia University Mailman School of Public Health and Columbia SURGE are bringing together experts from across the field of gun violence science for a panel discussion on what’s next in a rapidly changing research and prevention landscape

-Save the date for our next webinar: What Comes Next for Gun Violence and Research - Implications for Communities Across the US
+Thank you to everyone who attended our 2025 SURGE Webinar: What Comes Next for Gun Violence and Research - Implications for Communities Across the US.
+Please check back shortly for information on our 2026 webinar!

 Reference below for past event recordings: